 ➔ Eamon & Bec who usually do Van Life.

 ➔ Lost Leblanc who is a very popular travel vlogger

-After all these years, we’re still waiting for a collaboration with SV Delos. 😃
+After all these years, I’m still waiting for a collaboration with SV Delos. 😃

 Memorable moments in the Sailing La Vagabonde journey include: